 Safeguarding Adults Reviews (SARs) - This is a statutory responsibility; there is a structure and criteria for reviewing the cases of those who have died or suffered severe neglect, and we feel that there could be improvements made within the partnership system where partners/agencies could have worked better together.
-There is a safeguarding adult review group that analyses the referrals and then make a proposal as to whether a SAR should be commissioned; in this analysis, a spike in SAR referrals since Covid was seen, for example, both nationally and in Somerset.
+There is a safeguarding adult review group that analyses the referrals and then makes a proposal as to whether a SAR should be commissioned; in this analysis, a spike in SAR referrals since Covid was seen both nationally and in Somerset.
 Reviews can be expensive, particularly if they involve full methodology with an independent lead reviewer; there are alternatives, such as a one-day learning event or a local learning review.
 Where there is a complex case with a number of agencies involved and new learning for the partnership/agency, they tend to utilise the full methodology approach.
 This process involves a specialist carrying out an audit and analysis of the agency and chronologies of their service to the person in question, with the agency providing documentation; then the lead reviewer brings in practitioners who come together to discuss and make recommendations.
 After this, a report is written by the lead reviewer, and most reports are published, excluding those where the individual in question is still alive, which will be signed off only by the executive.

-A case study about a SAR for someone named Matthew was discussed; Matthew died from pneumonia and COPD after substance abuse, obesity and self-neglect despite a number of agencies trying to help him.
-The review identified several missed opportunities, whether they contributed to his death or not, that could be learned from; these related to community hospital admission and monitoring of the safeguarding and response on an ongoing basis, especially the allegations of financial abuse.
+A case study about a SAR for a man named Matthew was discussed; Matthew died from pneumonia and COPD after substance abuse, obesity and self-neglect despite a number of agencies trying to help him.
+The review identified several missed opportunities, whether they contributed to his death or not, that could be learned from; these related to community hospital admission and monitoring of the safeguarding and the response on an ongoing basis, especially the allegations of financial abuse.
 A principal theme around the case was Matthew's mental capacity, as he refused help and advice, which made it very difficult for agencies to deal with.
 Seven recommendations came out of the review for the SSAB, the SCC, ASC, the ICB and the Somerset FT.

-Finally, it was pointed out that the SSAB's SARs link into the national system; in January there will be a meeting of regional chairs in the South West where they will discuss a review that is about to be published on exploitation.
+Finally, it was pointed out that SSAB's SARs link into the national system; in January there will be a meeting of regional chairs in the South West where they will discuss a review that is about to be published on exploitation.
 They feel that there is a gap in the legislation regarding the protection of those adults who are being "cocooned", so the review will be brought to the Home Office in an attempt to enhance the support for those suffering from exploitation.

 The Chair invited the Board to discuss and ask questions.
-Lou Woolway, Deputy Director of Public Health, said that if the Board could put in place the correct structure and governance, they could then pull together all of the reviews being done regarding domestic homicide, non-accidental injury, and others in order to make the most of the similar themes emerging.
-Keith Perkin agreed with this point and noted that 12 months ago the ICB (formerly the CCG) appointed a lead quality improvement role who will bring together these reviews.
-They have often had joint reviews with the Community Safety Partnership, as they have members in common, so learning has been across a piece of work rather than in separate entities.
+Lou Woolway said that if the Board could get things right, they could then pull together all of the reviews being done regarding domestic homicide, non-accidental injury, and others in order to make the most of the similar themes that are emerging.
+Keith Perkin agreed with this point and noted that 12 months ago the ICB (formerly the CCG) established a lead quality improvement role which will bring together these reviews.
+They have often had joint reviews with the Community Safety Partnership, as they have members in common, so learning has taken place across a piece of work rather than within separate entities.

-Prof Trudi Grant, Director of Public Health, agreed with Lou Woolway's comment and requested that there be a section in the report going forward that gives a combined view of all the many different death reviews.
+Prof Trudi Grant agreed with Lou Woolway's comment, observing that there were so many different death reviews and asking if there could be a section in the report going forward that gives a combined view of all of them.